 Anna started by providing support classes in English and Maths to learners from Ipani Primary school.
-The school had no library facility so Anna started a ‘library-in-a-box’ system, providing children with their first ever taste of reading their own book.
+The school had no library facility so Anna started a library-in-a-box system, providing children with their first-ever taste of reading their own book.
 There were also no sports facilities at the school so Anna started a running group.
-These reading and running activities were then combined and became the start of the Anna Foundation “3 R’s: Reading.
-Running.
-Righting.” programme.
-In order for children to become part of the running club, they had to read 2 books per week.
-The 3rd R: Righting was introduced to address the importance of positive self-esteem and self-worth, and help teach children different life skills.
+These reading and running activities were then combined and became the start of the Anna Foundation’s 3Rs programme, namely Reading, Running and Right-ing.
+In order for children to become part of the running club, they had to read two books per week.
+The third R, Right-ing, was introduced to address the importance of positive self-esteem and self-worth, and help teach children different life skills.

-The 3 R’s programme is currently being implemented on farms and in rural schools throughout the Western Cape.
-Local women from these rural communities are trained in the 3 R’s Programme and they become responsible for implementing the programme on a daily basis.
-The Anna Foundation has been a registered nonprofit organisation since 2005 and working on farms in the Western Cape since 2007.
+The 3 Rs programme is currently implemented on farms and in rural schools throughout the Western Cape.
+Local women from these rural communities are trained in the 3 Rs programme and become responsible for implementing it on a daily basis.
+The Anna Foundation has been a registered non-profit organisation since 2005 and working on farms in the Western Cape since 2007.